Married Sheffield man who 'groomed' schoolgirl, aged 15, is narrowly spared from jail

-Married Sheffield man who 'groomed' schoolgirl, 15, after meeting at pub is narrowly spared from jail
+Married Sheffield man who 'groomed' schoolgirl, 15, is narrowly spared from jail

 A married man from Sheffield who ‘groomed’ a 15-year-old schoolgirl had booked a hotel room for them just before the youngster’s step-mother alerted the police.

-Sheffield Crown Court heard on December 15 how Matthew Nightingale, aged 37, of Knowles Avenue, in Stocksbridge, had met the youngster when they worked at a Sheffield pub and he gave her gifts, took her to McDonald’s, kissed her and exchanged sexual pictures.
+Sheffield Crown Court heard on December 15 how Matthew Nightingale, aged 37, of Knowles Avenue, in Stocksbridge, gave the youngster gifts, took her to McDonald’s, kissed her and exchanged sexual pictures.

 Judge Peter Kelson QC told Nightingale: “There is plainly here grooming in the form of expensive gifts being bought for this child.”